sesam-io/ais-integration/README.rst

       }]
   }

-At the end we can remove ``part_num`` property as it is no longer needed.
+At the end I just remove tre ``part_num`` property as it's no longer needed.

 When googling for other infomation, I stumbled upon a neat site on the web which apparently contains all known vessels with public ``mmsi`` values, so I added a constructed URL to the site for fun (see http://www.marinetraffic.com).

 It contains some extra stuff like images of the ship (or class of ship) if available, which is also pretty nice.
 Surprisingly - at least to me - it seems to contain images of most of the ships around the norwegian coast as well, even small fishing vessels.

-Now we have a accumulated list of ships reporting in via the norwegian AIS network in the ``ais_ships`` dataset.
-I've been running the service for a few days, and the number seems to quickly grow to around 2k and slowly increase from there.
+Now my Sesam instance contained an accumulated list of ships reporting in via the norwegian AIS network in the ``ais_ships`` dataset.
+I've since been running the service for a few days, and the number seems to quickly grow to around 2k and slowly increase from there.
+I guess there is about 2k ship in Norwegian waters at any single point in time, at least according to this AIS stream (which probably is filtered, more on that later).

 Adding the last reported location to the ships dataset
 ======================================================